cdapio/cdap/docs/developer-guide/source/intro.rst

 Architecture Comparison: Building a Big Data Application
 ============================================================
-Consider the problem of building a real­time log analytic application that takes access logs from Apache™ servers and computes simple analyses on the logs, such as computing throughput per second, error rates or finding the top referral sites.
+Consider the problem of building a real-time log analytic application that takes access logs from Apache™ servers and computes simple analyses on the logs, such as computing throughput per second, error rates or finding the top referral sites.

 Traditional Database Log Analysis Framework
 -------------------------------------------